IABTechLab/uid2docs/api/v1/guides/operator-guide-gcp-enclave.md

 ## Upgrading

-An email notification will be sent to private operators with an update window.
-After this window, the old version will be deactivated, and operators on this version will stop functioning.
-This email will include a new cloud-init with the latest version in it.
-To upgrade you will just need to deploy this cloud-init in the same manor as your orginal operator.
+For each operator version update, private operators receive an email notification with an upgrade window, after which the old version is deactivated and no longer supported.
+To upgrade to the latest version, deploy the new cloud-init provided in the email in the same manner as the original operator.